Bellarmine College of Liberal Arts

 The Davis-Putter Scholarship Fund provides grants to students actively working for peace and justice.
 These need-based scholarships are awarded to those able to do academic work at the university level and who are part of the progressive movement on the campus and in the community.

-Amount: The maximum grant is $10,000 and may be considerably smaller depending on the applicant’s circumstances and the amount of money available.
+• The maximum award is $10,000 and may be considerably smaller depending on the applicant’s circumstances and the amount of money available.

 National Deadline: April